khansabassem/MLonGenomics/README.md

 # Directories:
 There are three main directories:
 1. BoW: contains notebooks  & scripts of the first ML approach
-2. LSTM: contains notebooks of the LSTM & LSTM on KMERS approach
+2. LSTM: contains notebooks of the LSTM approach
+3. LSTM on KMERS: contains notebooks of the LSTM approach
-3. Data: contains the raw sequences data.
+4. Data: contains the raw sequences data.